 Related: How to Be More Productive at Work

-4. Don't be a Squeaky Wheel
+4. Don't Be a Squeaky Wheel

 So, whatever you do, don’t be a whiner.
-Even if you’re feeling stressed, save your venting for a friend and always present a positive front to your boss.
+Even if you’re feeling stressed, save your venting for a friend and present a positive front to your boss.

 5. Serve as a Vault